Robyn Hitchcock: The Venus 3 to present

 Concurrent with the redesign of his official website in early 2010, Hitchcock began to offer a series of "Phantom 45s" as downloads, each "45" being two newly recorded songs that would initially be offered as a free download.
 He also released the Propellor Time album, containing new material partially based on the "Sex, Food, Death" sessions shown in the 2007 documentary, but mainly featuring the Venus 3.
 In 2011, he released Tromsø, Kaptein, an album of songs written in Norway, and released physically only in that country.
 Hitchcock was chosen by Jeff Mangum of Neutral Milk Hotel to perform "I Often Dream of Trains" at the All Tomorrow's Parties festival, to be curated by Mangum in March 2012 in Minehead, England.
-The album Love From London (working title: File Under Pop) was released on Yep Roc Records on 5 March 2013.
+The album Love from London (working title: File Under Pop) was released on Yep Roc Records on 5 March 2013.
 The label also released his subsequent record, The Man Upstairs, on 26 August 2014.

-April 2015 saw Robyn Hitchcock team up with Emma Swift to release a limited Record Store Day 7" single "Follow Your Money," backed with a stripped back cover of Neil Young's "Motion Pictures."
-The pair subsequently toured, releasing another 7" single double A side with the songs "Love Is A Drag" and "Life Is Change," produced by Teenage Fanclub's Norman Blake.
+April 2015 saw Hitchcock team up with Emma Swift to release a limited Record Store Day 7" single "Follow Your Money", backed with a stripped back cover of Neil Young's "Motion Pictures."
+The pair subsequently toured, releasing another 7" single double A side with the songs "Love Is A Drag" and "Life Is Change", produced by Teenage Fanclub's Norman Blake.

-In 2017, Hitchcock released his eponymous album Robyn Hitchcock.
-Working with Brendan Benson as co-producer, the album saw a return to a full band sound after his previous release, with guest appearances from Gillian Welch and Emma Swift.
+In 2017, he released his eponymous album Robyn Hitchcock, with guest appearances from Gillian Welch and Emma Swift.

 Hitchcock wrote the song "Sunday Never Comes" for the 2018 film Juliet, Naked, which was sung in the movie by Ethan Hawke's character, an aging, reclusive musician.
 He later released a companion video of his own version of the song.

-In September 2019 Hitchcock collaborated with XTC frontman Andy Partridge on a four-song EP Planet England, co-writing the songs and both singing.
+In September 2019, Hitchcock collaborated with XTC frontman Andy Partridge on a four-song EP Planet England, co-writing the songs and both singing.
 In 2020, he released The Man Downstairs: Demos & Rarities, an album of outtakes recorded in 2013 as demos for The Man Upstairs.
 He also appeared on Emma Swift's album of Bob Dylan covers, Blonde on the Tracks, recorded between 2017 and 2020 in Nashville, Tennessee and produced by Wilco's Pat Sansone.